wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - SciPy wants to provide packages built against different BLAS libraries, like OpenBLAS and Accelerate on macOS.
 This is something they [indirectly do today](https://github.com/wheelnext/wheelnext/pull/2#discussion_r1957200935)

-- Manylinux standard doesn’t cover all use-cases: [github.com/pypa/manylinux/issues/1725](https://github.com/pypa/manylinux/issues/1725)
+The existing Python standards for platform metadata do not cover all use-cases, and several suboptimal workarounds have been used: [github.com/pypa/manylinux/issues/1725](https://github.com/pypa/manylinux/issues/1725)

 ## Specification